OgieBen/OkayDocs/README.md

  ![Dashboard Toolbar Image](/images/toolbar-tenants.png)

- The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as an SPS that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
-You tenant page should present a table that looks like the table below.
+ The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as a SPS that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
+Your tenant page should present a table that looks like the table below.

  ![Tenant Table Image](/images/tenant-dashboard.png)